A Benchmark Study on Calibration: Dataset Generation

-We evaluate calibration properties on 117,702 unique architectures in NATS-Bench~\cite{dong2021nats}, which is a cell-based neural architecture search space consisting of two search spaces: Topology Search Space (TSS) and Size Search Space (SSS).
-Each cell in TSS has 4 nodes and 6 edges, where nodes represent feature maps and edges correspond to operations chosen from the operation set \(O = \{1 \times 1 \textrm{ convolution}, 3 \times 3 \textrm{ convolution}, 3 \times 3 \textrm{ average pooling}, \textrm{skip}, \textrm{zero}\}\).
+We evaluate calibration properties on 117,702 unique architectures in NATS-Bench~\citep{dong2021nats}, which is a cell-based neural architecture search space consisting of two search spaces: Topology Search Space (TSS) and Size Search Space (SSS).
+Referring to Figure~\ref{fig:archi}, each cell is represented by a densely-connected directed acyclic graph with four nodes and six edges.
+Within this structure, nodes denote feature maps, while edges correspond to selected operations from a predefined operation set \( O \).
+The operation set \( O \) encompasses the following operations: \(O = \{1 \times 1 \textrm{ convolution}, 3 \times 3 \textrm{ convolution}, 3 \times 3 \textrm{ average pooling}, \textrm{skip}, \textrm{zero}\}\).
 The search space contains 15,625 architectures, but only 6,466 are unique due to isomorphic cells resulting from the skip and zero operations.

 In SSS, each architecture has a different configuration for the number of channels in each layer.
-Every stack in each architecture is constructed by stacking the cell, which consists of the best cell structure in TSS on the CIFAR-100 dataset.
+In this space, ``stacks” refer to the aggregation of multiple cells.
+Each stack is constructed using the cell structure that has demonstrated the best performance in the TSS on the CIFAR-100 dataset.
 A total of 32,768 architecture candidates are evaluated on the same three datasets for 90 epochs.
 For our evaluations, we assess all architectures within both search spaces and evaluate them on different test splits of their corresponding datasets.
-In TSS, we evaluate a total of 19,398 unique networks.
-In SSS, we evaluate all 98,304 unique architecture candidates.
+In total, we evaluate a total of $3 \times 6466 = 19398$ networks on TSS and $3 \times 32768 = 98304$ on SSS.